ltalirz/epw-school-2021/tutorials/Mon.4.Pizzi/ex2/README.md

  * `dis_win_max` should include the bands of the "right character"
  * `dis_froz_max`: which bands to include unchanged (no disentanglement needed)
  * When using disentanglement, always check that it converges, that the wave functions are real (`Maximum Im/Re Ratio`) and that the bands are reproduced well
+ * Increasing the k-point sampling from 4x4x4 to 6x6x6 improved interpolation a little bit but not substantially (2nd conduction band still deviates by ~2eV (!))